LucaSain/restaurant-client/README.md

 # Restaurant client

-This repo has the client web-app a restaurant ordering system.
+This repo has the client web-app for a restaurant ordering system.

 ## Tech stack:
 + FE: Vue3 and NuxtJS